baijianyang/starter-academic/content/home/people.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
+# Order that this section appears on the page.
+weight: 70

 content:
   # Choose which groups/teams of users to display.